 So, if fitness fights can be symptoms of other problems, and they can also cause symptoms in other areas, how is a person to know what the real problem is?
 You can start by completing our quiz and attempting to identify your own attitudes, habits and needs, then considering how they might intersect or clash with your partner’s.
 If you feel one or more flags go up while you are completing the questionnaire, evaluate how serious the problems (or potential problems) are and what the root causes might be.

-Next, consider some of the suggestions supplied by our experts for approaching the issue with your partner (see the “Web Extra!” portion of this article at the top of the screen).
+Next, consider some of the suggestions supplied by our experts for approaching the issue with your partner (see the “Web Extra!” portion of this article below).
 Finally, if you suspect you need more insight or professional guidance with identifying, addressing and resolving the issues you’re facing, start by consulting www.marriagebuilders.com and perusing one of Harley’s books for ideas.
 You may eventually decide to hire a pro to help you sort things out, but in the meantime, you’ll get a much better idea of where things may have gone wrong.

 Even if you never achieve the level of effortless compatibility enjoyed by Mr. and Mrs. Sprat, and your partnership never takes on such convenient nursery-rhyme simplicity, you’ll at least be making concerted, conscious strides toward formulating your partnership’s own version of happily (and healthily) ever after.

 “As a rule,” says Dr. Willard Harley, JR., “people tend to fall in love with whoever they are having the most fun with and with whom they associate their best, most enjoyable experiences.”
 Finding and sharing enjoyable mutual interests and activities is so important, Harley says, that he recommends (against current convention) that couples spend virtually all their recreational time together.
 For more on this controversial topic, and to take your own “Recreational Enjoyment Inventory,” visit www.marriagebuilders.com.